With the proliferation of companies turning to a “Global” model

 given certain limitations, global Agile/Scrum teams are thriving

-The key to overcome any limitation within global Scrum teams is to focus on the tenets to which you can adhere (found in the Agile Manifest’ 12 Principles, like “Our highest priority is to satisfy the customer through early and continuous delivery of valuable software”, “Welcome changing requirements, even late in development”, and “Working software is the primary measure of progress”) and then find the best approach to address the limitations.
+The key to overcoming any limitation within global Scrum teams is to focus on the tenets to which you can adhere (found in the Agile Manifest’ 12 Principles, like “Our highest priority is to satisfy the customer through early and continuous delivery of valuable software”, “Welcome changing requirements, even late in development”, and “Working software is the primary measure of progress”) and then find the best approach to address the limitations.
 For a global Scrum team, technology, like the tracking and collaboration tool Confluence/Jira, provides teams the ability to:

 - Update Task Status